annakthrnlee/Credit_Risk_Analysis/README.md

 ## Results: balanced accuracy scores and the precision and recall scores of all six machine learning models.
 First, let's review what exactly we're looking at in each model.
 - Balanced accuracy score: Is a machine learning error metric for binary and multi-class classification models.
 - Precision: Also known as positive predictive value (PPV), is a measure of how reliable a positive classification.
-Percision is obtained by dividing the number of true positives (TP) by the number of all positives (i.e., the sum of true positives and false positives, or TP + FP).
+Precision is obtained by dividing the number of true positives (TP) by the number of all positives (i.e., the sum of true positives and false positives, or TP + FP).
 Precision = TP/(TP + FP).
-- Recall scores: Also knowon as sensitivty, Is a measure of how well a machine learning model can detect positive instances.
+- Recall scores: Also known as sensitivity, Is a measure of how well a machine learning model can detect positive instances.
 Sensitivity = TP/(TP + FN)
 - F1 Score: Also called the harmonic mean, can be characterized as a single summary statistic of precision and sensitivity.
 F1 score = 2(Precision * Sensitivity)/(Precision + Sensitivity).

 ### Balance accuracy scores: First, let's review the scores of the oversampling (naive random oversampling) machine learning model.